Doing What We Ought To Be Doing Already: An Approach To World Suicide Prevention Day

 Well, we can look more closely and critically at what we don’t do (or at least don’t do enough of) to prevent those pre-existing causes.

-And, let’s consider specifically what we, as parents and caregivers, can do to prevent suicide among our kids.
+And let’s consider specifically what we, as parents and caregivers, can do to prevent suicide among our kids.

-While we’re going to cite a number of screening methods for unearthing risk, you should not feel that screening is entirely your obligation.
+While we’re going to cite several screening methods for unearthing risk, you should not feel that screening is entirely your obligation.
 Many of these methods involve the careful evaluation of a clinician.
 More importantly, it is exceedingly difficult to examine your own kids in a clinical manner.
 Parents know their kids best, but parents are also necessarily biased when they think about their kids.
 If you’re worried, if you notice something alarming, get help.
 Talk to your primary care doctor or a mental health professional.

 We should start with the leading causes of suicide.
 Since the most prominent risk factor is a previous attempt, we need to examine what leads to that first attempt.
 That brings us next to the prevention and early detection of the psychiatric and social etiologies of suicide.
 This approach makes the prevention of suicide more organized and directed.
 Let’s outline these issues one by one: